Best Lat Pulldown Machine

 Can you believe cable pulley weight training systems have been around for over 100 years?
-It true!
-Home Lat Pulldown Machines ‘pulley systems’ were invented long ago because they offer something free weight exercises can’t, and that’s constant resistance.
+Its true!
+The Home Lat Pulldown Machine ‘pulley systems’ were invented long ago because they offer something free weight exercises can’t, and that’s constant resistance.

 Weaving the two modes of resistance into your training program – free weights (accommodating) and cables (constant) is one of the keys to ultimate success in hypertrophy training.

 V-Taper?
 Back Thickness?
 We need A Cable Pulley Machine

 Its been nearly 12 years since I decided to make the transition from the local gym to training at home.
 One of the first things I missed from training at a commercial gym were the cable machines; there are a few essential exercises you just can’t duplicate with free weights, exercises like triceps pushdowns, and side lateral raises.